tanerjn/kreuzwerker/README.md

     Check egress and ingress, i.e `ping de.de`, `curl de.de` and hopefully see the traffic.

     Also wise to check `terraform state list` once in a while.

+    First served webpage will be a simple hello word output from EC2 instance, second is the Docker image publishing a full html page.

+Bonus: Visual Studio has resource windows for Terraform and AWS.
+So you don't need to go to dashboard each time to check on.
+Note not all services are included as of 09/2022.